 In December 2003, the Bancroft Institute hosted a meeting of injured worker activists and researchers to explore joint research projects, leading to a formal partnership between the injured worker community and university researchers (see RAACWI below) and the Injured Workers' History Project.

 Following the formal conclusion of the RAACWI project in 2012, the Bancroft Institute is actively continuing this collaboration.
-For further information on the Bancroft Institute or its 2013 Policy and Research Discussion series, contact the Institute at 416-461-2411.
+For further information on the Bancroft Institute or its 2013 Policy and Research Discussion series (listed in Meetings below), contact the Institute at 416-461-2411.

 The Research Action Alliance on the Consequences of Work Injury (RAACWI)